tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-5.md

-# 5 - JavaScript & the ES5 Module Pattern
+# 5 - JavaScript & the ES5 *Revealing Module Pattern*

 ## Overview
 - In the last chapter we looked at how easy it is to utilize ES6 module syntax to create loosely coupled and highly maintainable code.